gillessed/react-native-mapbox-gl/API.md

 1. `Annotation` views do not position correctly unless they have the following style props:
   `style={{alignItems: 'center', justifyContent: 'center', position: 'absolute'}}`.

-2. React Native views do not work with the regular `onAnnotationTapped` on need to add their own tap handling (e.g. by using a `TouchableHighlight`).

 ###### Example

 ```